Suan Phung District, Ratchaburi Province

-A total of 98 percent of the population of Tham Hin camp is ethnic Karen/Kayin.
-The camp is built on a very limited space and is one of the most ‘closed’ camps on the border.
-Though the closest camp to the Thai capital Bangkok, it receives fewer visitors than many other camps.
+Tham Hin is built on a very limited amount of space and is one of the most ‘closed’ camps on the border.
+While it is the closest to the Thai capital Bangkok, it receives fewer visitors than many other camps.

-Due to its isolated location, the camp is off the mains electricity grid.
-The camp office and health and education centres in the camp have access to power from electric generators.
+The camp is off the mains electricity grid, but the camp office and health and education centres have access to power from electric generators.
 Some households also have access to these to recharge vehicle batteries to power residential lighting.